AbbyEeninkwinkel/Workshop-Log-Collector/README.md

-6. fluent build and install
+<b>Fluent build and install</b>

-7. Install all build tools and requirements.
+1. Install all build tools and requirements.

 ```
 sudo apt update